 Number of CSDH related surgical interventions undertaken during subsequent admissions in the follow-up period

+The number of surgical interventions undertaken during the index admission will be defined in two-ways:

+Including pre-randomisation surgical procedures (which occur within 72 hours prior to randomisation)

+Excluding pre-randomisation surgical procedures

+The analyses will be repeated for both definitions.

 Summary statistics for the number of CSDH surgical interventions are described in Section 9.4.4.
 Poisson regression will be used to model the effect of treatment (Dexamethasone versus Placebo) on the outcomes.
 The results from the Poisson regression will be presented in a table showing the treatment effect, 95% confidence interval, and P-value.
 If the model is over-dispersed (i.e. the conditional variance exceeds the mean) then we will consider fitting a negative binomial model to the data instead.

 Questionnaires